The grey economy

-The black economy manifests itself in all sectors, but sectors that are labour-intensive and involve much subcontracting are particularly vulnerable.
+The grey economy manifests itself in all sectors, but sectors that are labour-intensive and involve much subcontracting are particularly vulnerable.

 Occupational safety and health inspectors monitor several obligations the neglecting of which may gain a business significant financial benefit compared with those businesses who play by the rules.

-The key duties of occupational safety and health authorities in combating the black economy are:
+The key duties of occupational safety and health authorities in combating the grey economy are:

 - Employers only employ foreign workers who have the right to work in Finland.